AroLeaf/psithurism/docs/guide/basics.md

 ### String

-Strings are between pairs of single or double quotes:
+Strings are written between pairs of single or double quotes:

 ```py
 'Hello,'